 IEEE 802 LMSC supports the Commission’s recognition of industry-led development, implementation, and testing of cybersecurity standards.

-IEEE 802 LMSC believes that there is no need to convene a Commission-sponsored group to develop standards to avoid replicating the work already completed or those projects underway by industry-led standards bodies, in particular the NIST publications, that form the basis of the proposed voluntary requirement.
-Security protocols defined in the IEEE Std 802.11-2020 standard, using the IEEE Std 802.1X-2020 standard, are also certified as part of the Wi-Fi Alliance’s Wi-Fi CERTIFIED WPA3 program.
+IEEE 802 LMSC believes that there is no need to convene a Commission-sponsored group to develop standards and this would replicate the work already completed or projects underway in industry-led standards bodies, in particular the NIST publications, that form the basis of the proposed voluntary requirement.
+Security protocols specified in the IEEE Std 802.11-2020, using the IEEE Std 802.1X-2020 standard, are also certified as part of the Wi-Fi Alliance’s Wi-Fi CERTIFIED WPA3 program.

-IEEE 802 LMSC recommends the Commission to evaluate cybersecurity standards developed by approved or accredited industry organizations for adoption under the IoT Cybersecurity Labeling Program.
+IEEE 802 LMSC recommends the Commission evaluate cybersecurity standards developed by approved or accredited industry organizations for adoption under the IoT Cybersecurity Labeling Program.
 Having said that, we recommend the Commission also consider ongoing industry work (e.g., IEEE 802.15 Working Group Task Group 4ac in IEEE 802 LMSC) in its evaluation.

 Scope of Cybersecurity Labeling

 IEEE 802 LMSC believes that the scope of the proposed cybersecurity labeling program should be carefully studied and limited to IoT consumer products.
-More specifically, IEEE 802 LMSC proposes to adopt NIST Recommended Criteria for Cybersecurity Labeling for Consumer Internet of Things (IoT) Products and exclude common general purpose computing equipment (e.g., personal computers, smartphones) as well as general internet and networking infrastructure (e.g., internet routers and switches).
+More specifically, IEEE 802 LMSC proposes adoption of NIST Recommended Criteria for Cybersecurity Labeling for Consumer Internet of Things (IoT) Products and excluding common general purpose computing equipment (e.g., personal computers, smartphones) as well as general internet and networking infrastructure (e.g., internet routers and switches).

-In addition, to meet the goal of improving consumer confidence and understanding of the security of connected devices, IEEE 802 LMSC recommends to consider focusing on labeling IoT end products and exclude other components such as modules, gateways, backends, or applications.
+In addition, to meet the goal of improving consumer confidence and understanding of the security of connected devices, IEEE 802 LMSC recommends considering a focus on labeling IoT end products and excluding other components such as modules, gateways, backends, or applications.

 Cybersecurity Testing and Conformity

-IEEE 802 LMSC supports providing options for device manufacturers testing and self-assessment as well as FCC-approved, industry accredited labs (e.g., Wi-Fi Alliance authorized test labs) or by an FCC-approved CyberLAB.
+IEEE 802 LMSC supports providing options for device manufacturer testing and self-assessment as well as testing by FCC-approved, industry accredited labs (e.g., Wi-Fi Alliance authorized test labs) or by an FCC-approved CyberLAB.
 IEEE 802 LMSC believes that availability of these options for conformity is key in the efficiency of compliance programs and hence critical in successful adoption of such a voluntary program.
 Details of such options and the specific scope of such testing is a subject of further study.

 Conclusion